elizjo/Sagehen-Sprint/README.md

     - deploy obstacles (fires) at random times
     - enable the simple game logic (when Cecil fails to jump over the fire = game over)
 - created better gif through looking at the frame pause/rate and adjusting from 80ms/ frame to 20-30ms/frame

+## goal for next version
+- create a main game screen & game over screen
+- fix jump pattern & deploy obstacles at higher rate
+- deploy as a website

+### other longterm goals
+- add a leaderboard
+- add a game over animation
+- color background?
+(I like the simplicity of the background as it is)